-Alternatively, the best way to proofread work is to have someone else do it for you, someone who is unfamiliar with the text.
+Alternatively, the best way to produce error-free work is to have someone else proofread it for you, someone who is unfamiliar with the text.
 This is why we at Keytext Translation have all work reviewed independently.

 For a bit of fun, try reading this: